gauravtiwari/graphql-apollo-blog/README.md

-# Apollo GraphQL client with React, running on Rails powered Graphql server (with server rendering)
-*Note: Apollo (https://github.com/apollostack/apollo-client) is under heavy development.*
+# An apollo version of the web blog built on relay and GraphQL

 Simple setup to use new Graphql client: *Apollo* (https://github.com/apollostack/apollo-client) with Rails asset pipeline using `webpack` with a few helpers for dynamic react rendering.
+The relay version is available here [https://github.com/gauravtiwari/relay-rails-blog](https://github.com/gauravtiwari/relay-rails-blog)

 Check out the `app/assets/javascripts` folder